 The Government has established institutional mechanisms for the enforcement of laws and regulations on child labor, including its worst forms (Table 5).

-Criminal law enforcement agencies in Liberia took actions to combat child labor, including its worst forms.
-However, research found no evidence that labor law enforcement agencies took such actions.
+Law enforcement agencies in Liberia took actions to combat child labor, including its worst forms.

 Labor Law Enforcement